mitchmoser/LACheck/README.md

 All hosts returned from these flags are combined and deduplicated before enumeration starts.

+## Bloodhound
+LACheck supports writing AdminTo and Session collected into json output that can be uploaded to BloodHound

+This output is only meant to augment an existing BloodHound collection with updated Administrative privileges for a single user and Sessions collected from hosts that Administrative privileges have been identified

+The `/bloodhound` switch will write a randomly-named encrypted zip file to disk which can be downloaded, extracted, and uploaded to BloodHound

+### /user
+BloodHound requires resolving users and computers to SIDs.
+Due to impersonation techniques such as Cobalt Strike's `make_token` and `kerberos_ticket_use`, LACheck may not be able to accurately determine the user context for a collection.
+The `/user` arguement is required to supply LACheck with the userprincipalname (format = `samaccountname@domain.tld`) of the context it is ran under in order to accurately correlate the collection information.

 # Enumeration Methods
 ## Performance Summary
 | | SMB | WMI | WinRM |